Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Coordinate Transformation for 2D Singular Integrals

-In both cases the Jacobian contributes a factor $|\det J|=(1-u)$, which transfers the singular behavior from the diagonal $\eta=\xi$ to the coordinate edge $v=0$ and simultaneously weakens it.
-The upper triangle contributes
+In both mappings, the Jacobian contributes a factor $|\det J|=1-u$, which transfers the diagonal singularity to the coordinate edge $v=0$.

-while the lower triangle yields an analogous expression $I_2$ with the roles of $\xi$ and $\eta$ interchanged.
-The full coincident integral is therefore
+{\revcolor For Cauchy-singular kernels, the two mapped triangular contributions must not be evaluated as independent numerical integrals.
+After both triangles are mapped to the same $(u,v)$-square, their sum is used as the quadrature integrand:

-It is well established that the Duffy mapping regularizes the weakly singular kernel $\ln|x-y|$~\cite{Schwab1992}.
-We emphasize further that kernels with Cauchy singularities $(x-y)^{-1}$ are likewise regularized by this transformation, yielding integrals that can be evaluated accurately via standard GL quadrature on the unit square (see Appendix~A).
-Additionally, a graded substitution $v = w^p$ with $p>1$ can be introduced to cluster quadrature points near $v=0$, further enhancing the convergence rate.
+where $(\xi_1,\eta_1)=(u,u+(1-u)v)$ and $(\xi_2,\eta_2)=(u+(1-u)v,u)$ are the two mirror images of the same point $(u,v)$ in the upper and lower triangles.
+For logarithmic kernels, the Jacobian factor $1-u$ is sufficient to regularize the diagonal singularity.
+For Cauchy-singular kernels, by contrast, regularization requires the antisymmetric recombination of the two mirror triangular contributions before quadrature is applied.
+The resulting integrand is bounded on the unit square, as proved in Appendix~A. A graded substitution $v=w^p$ with $p>1$ may also be applied after this recombination to concentrate quadrature nodes near $v=0$. }

-\item \textbf{Touching elements:} When two elements share a common endpoint, the kernel singularity occurs at a corner of the parameter square $[0,1]^2$---for instance, at $(\xi,\eta)=(1,0)$.
-To handle this case, we partition the square into two triangles and map each triangle to the unit square via a Duffy transformation.
+\paragraph{Touching elements} When two elements share a common endpoint, the kernel singularity occurs at a corner of the parameter square $[0,1]^2$.
+We first consider the canonical touching orientation $x(1)=y(0)$, for which the singular corner is $(\xi,\eta)=(1,0)$. {\revcolor The square is split along the line $\xi+\eta=1$ into the two triangles}